CV (Updated 10-29-2013)

-Meryl Alper is a Ph.D. student in Communication at the Annenberg School for Communication & Journalism at the University of Southern California.
+Meryl Alper is a Ph.D.
+Candidate in Communication at the Annenberg School for Communication & Journalism at the University of Southern California.
 She graduated magna cum laude from Northwestern University in 2005, double majoring in Communication Studies and History.
 She also holds a certificate in Early Childhood Education from UCLA.

 Meryl Alper can be reached via email at malper [at] usc [dot] edu, and on Twitter @merylalper.